-- Mammals: Gray Bat, Indiana Bat, and Northern long-eared Bat; "There are no critical habitats at this location." - Migratory Birds: Certain birds are protected under the Migratory Bird Treaty Act; "There are no migratory birds of conservation concern expected to occur at this location."

-- Facilities: National Wildlife Refuge Lands; "There are no Refuge Lands at this location." - Fish Hatcheries: "There are no Fish Hatcheries at this location."
+- Mammals: Gray Bat, Indiana Bat, and Northern long-eared Bat; "There are no critical habitats at this location." - Migratory Birds: Certain birds are protected under the Migratory Bird Treaty Act; "There are no migratory birds of conservation concern expected to occur at this location." - Facilities: National Wildlife Refuge Lands; "There are no Refuge Lands at this location." - Fish Hatcheries: "There are no Fish Hatcheries at this location."

-In accordance with §257.61 Wetlands. (a)(2), based on this information, the Bottom Ash Pond does not jeopardize the continued existence of endangered or threatened species or result in the destruction or adverse modification of a critical habitat.
+In accordance with §257.61, Wetlands, (a)(2), based on this information, the Fly Ash Pond does not jeopardize the continued existence of endangered or threatened species or result in the destruction or adverse modification of a critical habitat.

 SBMU-SPS operates under NPDES permit MO-0095575.
-The NDPES permit process incorporates the requirements of the Clean Water Act and its subsection which are transferred by the United States Environmental Protection Agency to the State of Missouri which reviews those requirements in conjunction with Missouri State Water Quality Standards and issues a Missouri State Operating Permit under the Missouri Clean Water Law.
-Discharges from SBMU-SPS are controlled through outfall #003.
+The NDPES permit process incorporates the requirements of the Clean Water Act and its subsection, which are transferred by the United States Environmental Protection Agency (USEPA) to the State of Missouri who reviews those requirements in conjunction with Missouri State Water Quality Standards and issues a State Operating Permit under the Missouri Clean Water Law.
+Discharges from SBMU-SPS are controlled through Outfall #003 (Appendix A - Figure 1).
 The SBMU-SPS site is in compliance with the State of Missouri Operating Permit.

-Figure 5 in Appendix A identifies the receiving stream; Richland Drainage Ditch #4, Ditch #4 (P) WBID #3046; located in United States Geological Service Basin Ash Slough Ditch 08020204-0604.
+Appendix A - Figure 5 identifies the receiving stream; Richland Drainage Ditch #4, Ditch #4 (P) WBID #3046; located in United States Geological Service Basin Ash Slough Ditch 08020204-0604.
 The discharge from SBMU-SPS is in compliance with The Missouri State Operating Permit and does not impact fish, wildlife, and aquatic resources and their habitat as coal combustion residuals are not discharged above the permit limits.